Fengqiao-Zhang/Fengqiao-Zhang.github.io/positions.md

 I am looking for motivated MSc students, PhD students and postdoctoral researchers to join my group working on (i) multi-physical sensing and (ii) probabilistic assessment of concrete structures.

-Opening positions will be published here.
+Fully funded positions will be advertised here once available.

 I am also happy to support researchers who are interested in applying for external funding, such as MSCA fellowship.